Beyond Smoothed Analysis: Analyzing the Simplex Method by the Book: Introduction

 \subsection{Limitations of Smoothed Analysis}

-First, modern linear programs seen in practice are very \emph{sparse}; less than 1\% of their entries are non-zero (see, e.g., \cite{marosbook, Hall2005, miplib}).
+\paragraph{Sparse perturbations} Most linear programs seen in practice are very \emph{sparse}; less than 0.1\% of their entries are non-zero (see, e.g., \cite{marosbook, Hall2005, miplib,gay1985electronic}).
 The same holds true for known worst-case inputs.
 This stands in stark contrast with smoothed analysis, where 100\% of the entries are non-zero since they are randomly perturbed according to a continuous probability distribution.
-As such, in any smoothed probability model, the set of sparse linear programs has measure $0$.
+As such, in the smoothed probability model, the set of sparse linear programs has measure $0$.

 Since both practical linear programs and theoretical worst-case inputs are sparse, it remains unclear whether smoothed analysis provides a viable synthetic model for describing the ``brittleness'' of worst-case inputs and whether smoothed analysis indeed helps to explain why the simplex method is usually fast on inputs observed in practice.

-In their foundational work introducing smoothed analysis \cite{ST04}, Spielman and Teng highlighted the lack of sparsity as a weakness of their model and stated finding some analysis accounting for sparsity as a future direction.
+In their foundational work introducing smoothed analysis \cite{ST04}, Spielman and Teng highlighted the lack of sparsity as a weakness of their model.
+As a possible fix for this problem, they proposed zero-preserving and multiplicative perturbations.
+However, we note that exponential running times for simplex methods still occur in this zero-preserving model, even for constant-size perturbations.
+Consider the Klee-Minty instance \cite{km72}:

+This construction gives exponential-length simplex paths for Bland's least-index rule for any value of $0 < \eps < 1/2$.
+The different occurrences of $\eps$ need not be equal for their proof to work.
+As such, if we take an instance of the KM-cube with $\eps=1/4$ and perturb all non-zero entries with small but constant-size noise, the same simplex path will remain a simplex path for Bland's rule.
+This demonstrates that the simplex method with Bland's rule has exponential smoothed running time for both zero-preserving and multiplicative perturbations.
+No other sparse smoothed analysis model has been proposed.

-Second, when LP constraint data is noisy or is rounded to low precision, this affects LP solver behavior negatively.
+\paragraph{Matrix entry precision} When LP constraint data is noisy or is rounded to low precision, this affects LP solver behavior negatively.
 For example, a nominally singular set of constraints might become a basis (potentially an ill-conditioned one) due to improper rounding, and this can lead to performance degradation.
-For this reason it is recommended to specify all constraints with maximum numerical precision (see, e.g., Gurobi's Guidelines for Numerical Issues \cite{gurobi-numerics}).
-In contrast, smoothed analysis produces stronger performance guarantees if \textit{more} noise is added, thereby seemingly predicting that lower numerical accuracy results in performance improvement.
-Due to this disagreement between practical advice and theoretical prediction, we argue that smoothed analysis is not appropriate for accurately modeling the effects of round-off error or floating-point imprecision.
+For this reason it is recommended to specify all constraints with maximum numerical precision (see, e.g., \cite{gurobi,klotzseminar}): when possible use all-integer inputs, otherwise prefer double-precision over single-precision floating point numbers.
+Higher-precision matrix entries tend to give better performance.